 With respect to the Fund's equity investments, the Fund may invest in common stock, preferred stock, securities convertible into common and preferred stock and non-convertible preferred stock.
 The Fund generally intends to invest in dividend paying stocks.
 From time to time, the Fund may invest in shares of companies through initial public offerings ("IPOs").
-The Fund may invest in securities of both U.S. or non-U.S. issuers without limit, which can be U.S. dollar based or non-U.S. dollar based and may be currency hedged or unhedged.
+The Fund may invest in securities of both U.S. or non-U.S. issuers, including emerging market issuers, without limit, which can be U.S. dollar based or non-U.S. dollar based and may be currency hedged or unhedged.
 The Fund may invest in securities of companies of any market capitalization.
+In addition, the Fund may invest in structured notes that provide exposure to covered call options or other types of financial instruments.